GoogleChromeLabs/sw-toolbox/README.md

 The `networkFirst` strategy supports a timeout, specified in seconds via the `networkTimeoutSeconds` global or local option.
-If `networkTimeoutSeconds` is explicitly set, then any network requests that take longer than that amount of time will automatically fall back to the cached response, or to an error response if there is no cached response for that request.
+If `networkTimeoutSeconds` is explicitly set, then any network requests that take longer than that amount of time will automatically fall back to the cached response if one exists.
 By default, when `networkTimeoutSeconds` is not set, the browser's native networking timeout logic applies.

 ### `toolbox.router.get(urlPattern, handler, options)`
 ### `toolbox.router.post(urlPattern, handler, options)`